 The CAS must choose the specific topics to be tested.
 Within the education process, some topics are considered prerequisites (e.g., algebra and calculus).
 Some are tested at the familiarity level (e.g., topics on new Online Courses 1 and 2).

-My question to you is, are statistics covered at the appropriate level in the current basic education structure?
+My question to you is, are statistics covered at the appropriate level in the current basic education structure (by colleen at dresshead support)?
 If not, should there be less coverage or more coverage?